Black rhinoceros: Behavior

 Black rhinos are generally thought to be solitary, with the only strong bond between a mother and her calf.
 In addition, bulls and cows have a consort relationship during mating, also subadults and young adults frequently form loose associations with older individuals of either sex.
 They are not very territorial and often intersect other rhino territories.
 Home ranges vary depending on season and the availability of food and water.
 Generally they have smaller home ranges and larger density in habitats that have plenty of food and water available, and vice versa if resources are not readily available.
 Sex and age of an individual black rhino influence home range and size, with ranges of cows larger than those of bulls, especially when accompanied by a calf.
 In the Serengeti home ranges are around 70 to 100 km2, while in the Ngorongoro it is between 2.6 to 58.0 km2.
 Black rhinos have also been observed to have a certain area they tend to visit and rest frequently called "houses" which are usually on a high ground level.
 These "home" ranges can vary from 2.6 km2 to 133 km2 with smaller home ranges having more abundant resources than larger home ranges.

 Black rhinos in captivity and reservations sleep patterns have been recently studied to show that males sleep longer on average than females by nearly double the time.
 Other factors that play a role in their sleeping patterns is the location of where they decide to sleep.
 Although they do not sleep any longer in captivity, they do sleep at different times due to their location in captivity, or section of the park.

 Black rhinos have a reputation for being extremely aggressive, and charge readily at perceived threats.
 They have even been observed to charge tree trunks and termite mounds.
-Black rhinos will fight each other, and they have the highest rates of mortal combat recorded for any mammal: about 50% of males and 30% of females die from combat-related injuries.
-Adult rhinos normally have no natural predators, thanks to their imposing size as well as their thick skin and deadly horns.
+Black rhinos will fight each other, and they have the highest rates of mortal combat recorded for any mammal: about 50 percent of males and 30 percent of females die from combat-related injuries.
+Adult rhinos normally have no natural predators, due to their imposing size, thick skin, and deadly horns.
 However, adult black rhinos have fallen prey to crocodiles in exceptional circumstances.
 Calves and, very seldom, small sub-adults may be preyed upon by lions as well.

 Black rhinos follow the same trails that elephants use to get from foraging areas to water holes.
 They also use smaller trails when they are browsing.
 They are very fast and can get up to speeds of 55 km/h running on their toes.

 While it was assumed all rhinoceros are short-sighted, a study involving black rhinoceros retinas suggests they have better eyesight than previously assumed.